Dinner with Daughters

 The oldest Fabray in the room rolled her eyes playfully, but uncovered Beth's eyes.
 She blinked baby blues in amazement at the world that had seemingly appeared out of nowhere.

-"Hello, Rachel," Mrs. Fabray said kindly, though the brunette still jumped.
+"Hello, Rachel," Mrs. Fabray said kindly, though Rachel still jumped.
 "It's nice to see you again."

 "Y-you, too, Mrs. Fabray.
 You look well.
-Did you get a new haircut?" she asked hopefully, ignoring the muffled snicker coming from the blonde attached to her hip.
+Did you get a new haircut?" she asked hopefully, ignoring the muffled snicker coming from Quinn, attached to her hip.

 She smiled, almost mischievously.
 "Oh, yes, I did, in fact.
 How sweet of you to notice.
 If you girls will excuse me just a moment, I seem to have forgotten my limited edition thumping Bible in the kitchen."